Ajatt-Tools/dictpopup/README.md

 # dictpopup

-This is a lightweight program for Linux showing a popup with the translation of the selected (japanese) text with support for creating Anki cards.
+This is a lightweight popup for searching selected text in your yomichan dictionaries with support for creating Anki cards.
-It uses [sdcv](https://github.com/Dushistov/sdcv) for the dictionary lookup and gtk3 for displaying the popup.
-Hence the look will depend on your gtk3 theme settings.
+The look of the popup will depend on your gtk3 settings.
-Furthermore it uses multithreading to achieve minimal startup time.

 https://github.com/GenjiFujimoto/dictpopup/assets/50422430/4d22d4a2-e138-4bee-bc98-df93ce650e28

+## Current state
+This is still very much a work in progress.
+*It only works on Linux* right now and the parser for the Yomichan dictionaries isn't fully implemented yet (especially dictionaries with structured content).
+See `TODO.txt` for more.

+## List of features
+ * Fast startup time
+ * Very low memory footprint / CPU usage
+ * Deinflect
+ * Kanjify e.g. お前 -> 御前
+ * Yomichan-style lookup, i.e. decrease length of lookup until there is a match
+ * Try a hiragana conversion (for words written half in kanji / half in hiragana, e.g: かけ布団, 思いつく)
+ * Play a pronunciation on lookup / button press (requires setup as for now)
+ * Add word with selected definition to Anki
+ * Indicator showing if a word already exists in your Anki deck / collection.
+Orange if the only existing cards are suspended
+ * Allow adding the window title to some Anki field (If you are adding from a book, this will e.g. most probably contain the book title)

 ## Dependencies
-sdcv, gtk3, glib, x11
+gtk3, glib, x11

-## Setup
+## Installation
-First setup [sdcv](https://github.com/Dushistov/sdcv) according to their github page.
-Copy `config.def.h` to `config.h` and change the configuration according to your setup.
-Then install by running `./install.sh`.
-You can uninstall with `sudo make uninstall`.
+First install by running `./install.sh`.
+(You can uninstall with `sudo make uninstall`)\

+Then you need to create the database where the entries are read from.
+This is done via `dictpopup_create` which takes all Yomichan dictionaries in the current directory and puts them into the database.

 ## Configuration
 Copy the example below into `~/.config/dictpopup/config.ini` and configure it according to your setup.